Future global existence and stability of de Sitter-like solutions to the Einstein-Yang-Mills equations in spacetime dimensions $n\geq 4$: Symmetric hyperbolic Fuchsian equations

 \subsection{Coefficient assumptions}

-Here, we state an adapted version of the coefficient assumptions from \cite[\S $3.1$]{Beyer2020}.
+Here, we state a tailored version of the coefficient assumptions from \cite[\S $3.1$]{Beyer2020}.
 These assumptions need to be satisfied in order to apply the Fuchsian existence results \cite{Beyer2020}.
 In the following, we employ the order notation, i.e. $\mathrm{O}$ and $\mathcal{O}$, from \cite[\S 2.4]{Beyer2020}.

 \begin{enumerate}[(1)]

 \item The map $\Pb$ is a time-independent section of the vector bundle $L(V)$ over $\Sigma$ that is covariantly constant and defines a symmetric projection operator on $V$, i.e.

 \item There exist constants $R,\kappa, \gamma_1, \gamma_2>0$ such that the maps